 The best view, according to Rove.me can be found on the southeastern face of the cone: “The most magical time to see the Painted Dunes occurs during the ‘glow hour,’ which starts about 15 minutes after sunset and sends a light over the dunes creating jaw-dropping scenery.”

 Due to winter conditions and access to trails, the park recommends the summer and fall as the best times to visit.
 You can track conditions year-round on the park’s Day Hiking page.

 Know Before You Go

 The remote nature of the Painted Dunes warrants much preparation.
-If you’re traveling during the summer season, make sure to bring plenty of sunscreen, water, and food.
+If you’re traveling during the summer season, make sure to bring plenty of The Best Sunscreen Of 2020 (Review), water, and food.
 The trails are rugged and rated difficult in many areas.
-Proper hiking gear is recommended.
+Best Hiking Shoes 2020 is recommended.

 From the Butte Lake trailhead, be prepared to hike 4 miles round trip.
 You’ll experience an elevation change of 846 feet, but 700 of that will be within a half-mile as you ascend the Cinder Cone.
 At 1.2 miles in, you’ll be rewarded.
 Here the trail reaches a fork at the base of the cone.
 Look to your left (south) for the best and most colorful view of the Painted Dunes.

 In addition to the Painted Dunes, Lassen Volcanic National Park is home to more than 150 miles of hiking trails, with other beautiful features such as hydrothermal areas, alpine lakes, and mountain meadows.

 - How To Visit 6 Lovely Volcanoes In The Cascades

 - Rainbow Mountain Looks Surreal; Here’s How To Visit